JJ-Xie/Heuristics-Longest-Path-Project/README.md

 Justin Xie, Bart Massey, Cassaundra Smith 2022

 # About the Project
-This project aims to use heuristics in the longest path problem in graph theory
+This project aims to use heuristics in the longest simple path problem

 # In this Repository
 Currently, in this repository, there are algorithms for generating random, unweighted graph (connected and unconnected).
 There are also runtime benchmarking programs for these algorithms.